KellerJordan/modded-nanogpt/records/061525_GPT2MediumOptimizationLeaderboard/README.md

 | [DistributedShampoo](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) | ? | ? | ? | ? | ? |

-Open bounties:
-- Find hparams for AdamW that yield at least 85% of the speed of Muon ($XXXX)
-- Find any optimizer with any hparams that yields 10% fewer steps-to-2.92 than Muon ($XXXX)

 # Record histories for each optimizer

 ## [Muon](https://kellerjordan.github.io/posts/muon/)